plgagne/Game-Boy-Essentials/drafts/Game Boy Camera.md

 ## Laughable Hardware

 Released in 1998, the Game Boy Camera ended up retailling for USD 49.99$, more than twice the price of a typical Game Boy game.
 Upon its release, the device enjoyed a somewhat warm reception.
-It featured in mainstream magazines, and reportedly sold more than a million copies in Japan.
+It was featured in mainstream magazines, and reportedly sold more than a million copies in Japan.

 <div class="gallery-container">
 {% include figure.html type="art-png" class="gallery" figcaption="[Popular Science, July 1998, P.12](https://books.google.ca/books?id=3Bxy4y0umo0C&pg=PA12)" %}